nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    3. Test case: `mlist /e 0`
    Expected: Error message that `MEMBER_INDEX` should be a non-zero unsigned integer.

+2. Listing all members attended an event in `EVENT LIST`

+    1. Prerequisite: `EVENT LIST` must have at least one event, and the event should have at least one member participating.

+    2. Test case: `mlist /e 1 /att`
+       Expected: List all members who attended the event in `MEMBER LIST` column

+    3. Test case: `mlist /e 1 /att /abs`
+       Expected: Error message that the format is wrong, only `/att` or `/abs` prefix can be present in the command.

+3. Listing all members absent in an event in `EVENT LIST`

+    1. Prerequisite: `EVENT LIST` must have at least one event, and the event should have at least one member participating.

+    2. Test case: `mlist /e 1 /abs`
+       Expected: List all members who did not attend the event in `MEMBER LIST` column

+    3. Test case: `mlist /e 1 /abs /att`
+       Expected: Error message that the format is wrong, only `/att` or `/abs` prefix can be present in the command.

 #### Finding all members with a task